Suavek85/Music-Song-App/README.md

 - mark and save your songs as Favorites

-- open your Favorite songs from Favorite tab in the top nav
+- open your Favorite songs (Favorite tab in the top nav)

+- remove you Favorite songs (Favorite tab in the top nav)

 Built using:

-- React,
+- React.js,

 - Tachyons CSS toolkit,